The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-2-html-css-dom/10-esmodules.md

 Running your web app through a local development server will allow you to simulate a more typical web environment with `http://` or `https://` protocols, which should prevent CORS issues during testing.

+### Summary

+**And now it works!**

+Wow that may have seemed like a lot of work to get the same functionality but we've learned a valuable new way of organizing our code.
+If we use this approach from the start, we won't have any issues and we'll only have the benefits.
+Here is what we did:

+* We added ESModule exports and imports to explicitly share values between our files.
+* We added the `type="module"` attribute to our `index.js` script.
+* We moved that script to the `head` and removed the other script tags.
+* We ditched the `file://` protocol and instead served our website using the `http://` protocol via the Live Server development server.

 ## Challenge

 Take the example to the next level and insert a form to enable a user to add a new post to this page!
-Improve the appearance and layout of the page by modifying the styles.